 As part of our outreach to the children in our community, we work with The Family Effect, an organization that works to reduce addiction as a leading cause of family collapse and harm to children in South Carolina.
 In addition to providing sponsorships, Ben serves as board chair for The Family Effect.

 Each Christmas, Sealevel employees “adopt” children from Helping Hands, an emergency shelter and foster home for abused and neglected children, and purchase gifts of clothing, toys and other necessities.

-We are actively involved with local schools to provide support for the STEM (Science, Technology, Engineering and Math) program, the FIRST robotics team and athletics.
+We are actively involved with local schools to provide support for the STEM (Science, Technology, Engineering and Math) program, the FIRST robotics team, and athletics.
 During the June graduation ceremony, Sealevel recognized Liberty High School valedictorian Amanda Nichole Ivester with both math and science scholarships.
 We pledged a $50,000 endowment to establish the Sealevel Systems, Inc. Annual Scholarship for students in the College of Engineering and Science at Clemson University.
-The Children’s Museum of the Upstate’s Power Up Summer Camp, which provides hands-on learning activities for 1st – 5th graders.
+We were also proud to sponsor The Children’s Museum of the Upstate’s Power Up Summer Camp, which provides hands-on learning activities for 1st through 5th graders.

 Philanthropist Laura Arrillaga-Andreessen said, “Giving is a universal opportunity.
 Regardless of your age, profession, religion, income bracket, and background, you have the capacity to create change.”
-We challenge our employees, customers, distributors and partners to create change within our communities.
-Leave a comment below to tell us how you give back within your community.
+We challenge our employees, customers, distributors, and partners to create change within our communities.